-But learn we should
+But learn we should.

-The View From the Top: A President Looks at Facilities Management by Dr. Ronald Calgaard ollege presidents are always glad these days to be invited anywhere, especially to be invited off the campus.
+The View From the Top: A President Looks at Facilities Management by Dr. Ronald Calgaard

+College presidents are always glad these days to be invited anywhere, especially to be invited off the campus.
 On the campus, the most standard view about the president is probably best described in a line which a tenured member of the faculty of the University of Kansas once gave to me.
-He said that if all college presidents were laid end to end. it would be a good thing.
+He said that if all college presidents were laid end to end, it would be a good thing.

-Most of what college presidents do. whether in public or private higher education, is spend a lot of time courting legislators, governors, or individuals and foundations in the private sector to raise funds for the operation of the institution.
-We spend a lot of time speaking to the people about the importance of higher education and the need to support it either with tax appropriations or private gifts.
+Most of what college presidents do. whether in public or private higher education. is spend a lot of time courting legislators. governors. or individuals and foundations in the private sector to raise funds for the operation of the institution.
+We spend a lot of time

+Ronald Calgaard has served as president of Trinity University, San Antonio.
+Texas. since 1979.
+Previously he was vice chancellor for academic affairs at the University of Kansas.
+This article is taken from Dr. Calgaard's keynote address at APPA's 74th Annual meeting. speaking to the people about the importance of higher education and the need to support it either with tax appropriations or private gifts.
 Therefore, presidents tend to tell stories about fundraising, especially fundraising as it relates to the building of buildings.

-One of my favorites is a story that is told about the late Henry Ford, not Henry Ford II. but the founder of the Ford Motor Company, Mr. Ford had no particular reputation of philanthropy during his lifetime.
+One of my favorites is a story that is told about the late Henry Ford, not Henry Ford II. but the founder of the Ford Motor Company.
+Mr. Ford had no particular reputation of philanthropy during his lifetime.
 The Ford Foundation was clearly an accident and not an intention.
 Mr. Ford, late in his life, had returned to his native Ireland and was visiting in Dublin.
 Late one afternoon he was called upon by Mother Superior and several of her aides who were trying to raise funds to build a children's hospital in Dublin.
 They asked Mr. Ford to consider a contribution for this worthy cause.
-After half an hour or so Mr. Ford, more out of a sense of exasperation of trying to get rid of his guests, agreed he would make a modest contribution of \$1,000; the sisters left and Mr. Ford was somewhat relieved.
+After half an hour or so Mr. Ford, more out of a sense of exasperation of trying to get rid of his guests, agreed he would make a modest contribution of \$1.000; the sisters left and Mr. Ford was somewhat relieved.
 The next morning he picked up a copy of the Dublin newspaper that carried a headline that said.
 "Henry Ford Contributes \$50,000 to Children's Hospital."
 He was a bit chagrined.
 He asked one of his aides if the Mother Superior could come and see him.
 She came immediately.
 Mr. Ford showed her a copy of the newspaper, and Mr. Ford said.
 "What is this?
-You know I didn't contribute \$50,000."
-She looked for a moment and said, "Oh my goodness, I can't imagine how they got that information.
+You know I didn't contribute \$50.000."
+She looked for a moment and said.
+"Oh my goodness.
+I can't imagine how they got that information.
 I'll tell you what we'll do.
 We'll have them print a retraction."
 Mr. Ford thought about that for a moment and considered the consequences, and he decided that it might be better given the circumstances if he were to make the contribution of \$50,000.
 He agreed on one condition: that above the front entrance of this new hospital the following words from scripture be engraved-"He came among them and they took him in."